- Did you suffer an injury in a motorcycle accident on the I-10 outside of Houston?

 Potential Liable Parties in a Texas Motorcycle Accident Case

-Many motorcycle accident victims can hold another motorist liable for their injuries.
-Common examples of driver negligence that can lead to serious motorcycle accidents include:
+A significant percentage of motorcycle accident victims can hold another motorist liable for their injuries.
+Common causes of motorcycle accidents and examples of driver negligence include:

 - Aggressive driving